luontola/territory-bro/docs/guide.md

 ## Printing Territory Cards

-Log in to <https://beta.territorybro.com>, choose your congregation and to go **Printouts**.
+Log in to <https://beta.territorybro.com>, choose your congregation and go to the *Printouts* page.
 You should see your territories ready to be printed using various card templates.
 You can print multiple territories at once by holding down `Ctrl` or `Shift` to select them from the territories list.

 By default, the background maps from OpenStreetMap are used, but Territory Bro can support also other freely available maps.
 [Create an issue](https://github.com/luontola/territory-bro/issues) if you know about a map you wish to use.
 (Note that due to [license restrictions](https://github.com/luontola/territory-bro/issues/34#issuecomment-1709913100), Google Maps cannot be added there.)